1832 United States presidential election in Missouri

 The 1832 United States presidential election in Missouri took place between November 2 and December 5, 1832, as part of the 1832 United States presidential election.
 Voters chose four representatives, or electors to the Electoral College, who voted for President and Vice President.

-Missouri voted for the Democratic Party candidate, Andrew Jackson, over the National Republican candidate, Henry Clay.
+Missouri voted for the Democratic Party nominee, Andrew Jackson, over the National Republican nominee, Henry Clay.
 Jackson won Missouri by a margin of 30.33%.
 It is frequently reported that Jackson's popular vote win was unanimous, having received 5,159 or 5,192 votes.
 However, this was likely a reference to Jackson's plurality over Clay that was confounded with his total vote.